travis-ci/docs-travis-ci-com/user/languages/scala.md

-Because Travis CI Scala builder assumes sbt dependency management is used by default, it automatically will pull down project dependencies before running tests during the `script` phase without any effort on your side.
+Because Travis CI Scala builder assumes sbt dependency management is used by default, it automatically will pull down project dependencies before running tests during the `script` phase of your build without any effort on your side.

 ### sbt Default Script Command